beau1399/frost/README.md

 Above, the -P parameter is followed by the PIC device name.
 The -M parameter tells pk2cmd to overwrite all memory.
 The -T parameter instructs pk2cmd to leave the target device powered on.
 Finally, -F is followed by the file name, which will always be "hloe.hex" for Frost development.

+If these steps do not work for you, you may found [this discussion](https://askubuntu.com/questions/434948/install-archlinux-package-pk2cmd-plus-on-ubuntu-12-04-64bit) useful.
+The steps documented there are not exactly what I did, but do seem to work for many people.

 ## Some Notes on the Linux Version

+The Frost cross-compiler has always been built using GNU development tools, like Bison and GCC.
+Though these were originally run on Cygwin and MinGW, respectively, not Linux *per se*, porting to code to a true Linux environment was not very difficult.
+Here is a list of some of the steps that were required:

+* In once case, a search for the newline character (10) had to be augmented to consider the return character (13) as well.
+* The contents of the "make.bat" generated and executed to translate the Frost output assembly language into a useful ".hex" file are different.
+The commands look similar, and the file retains its ".bat" extension, but these commands are now wrapped in a call to Wine.
+This allows them to invoke the (Windows) MPASM / MPLINK tools.

 BUILDING THE FROST OCMPILER
 BAT FILES